There's a lot on this page, take some time

 cheap to install, almost invisible and work good.
-They should be as
+They should be installed as

-high as

-installed in the clear away from metal parts of your house, and power
+high as possible - in the clear -- away from metal parts of your house, and

 link to Loss calculator